 Why Would Sellers Not Agree to a Closing Extension?

-Sellers are quite motivated to see their home purchase agreement close, but there are factors that could soften them on the urgency of doing so in the time since they signed the purchase agreement almost 30 days ago.
+Sellers are quite motivated to see their home purchase agreement close.
+But there are factors that could soften them on the urgency of doing so in the time since they signed the purchase agreement almost 30 days ago.

 - The buyers left a bad taste in the sellers’ mouth with multiple requests for repairs following an inspection

 Not closing on time can have serious financial ramifications for sellers, not just buyers.
-In the first two points above, sellers could suffer greatly from not closing on time, either being forced to pay two mortgages for a period of time or having to pass up the next home the sellers were going to buy.
+In the first two points above, sellers could suffer greatly from not closing on time, either being forced to pay two mortgages for a period of time or having to pass up the next home the seller were going to buy.

-In both of these cases, the sellers might ask for financial compensation from the buyers if they want to extend the closing date.
+In both of these cases, the seller might ask for financial compensation from the buyers if they want to extend the closing date.
 This could be a significant added cost to the buyers that they might not be able to afford.